Sea urchin: Life cycle and development

+The animal half of an early sea urchin embryo does not form a normal pluteus larva, the micromeres can rescue development of the animal half.
+However, the micromeres contribute to only a few of the rescued embryos tissues.

 In most cases, the female's eggs float freely in the sea, but some species hold onto them with their spines, affording them a greater degree of protection.
 The unfertilized egg meets with the free-floating sperm released by males, and develops into a free-swimming blastula embryo in as few as 12 hours.
 Initially a simple ball of cells, the blastula soon transforms into a cone-shaped echinopluteus larva.
 In most species, this larva has 12 elongated arms lined with bands of cilia that capture food particles and transport them to the mouth.
 In a few species, the blastula contains supplies of nutrient yolk and lacks arms, since it has no need to feed.

 Several months are needed for the larva to complete its development, the change into the adult form beginning with the formation of test plates in a juvenile rudiment which develops on the left side of the larva, its axis being perpendicular to that of the larva.
 Soon, the larva sinks to the bottom and metamorphoses into a juvenile urchin in as little as one hour.
 In some species, adults reach their maximum size in about five years.
 The purple urchin becomes sexually mature in two years and may live for twenty.